Sheriff: SC man serving in US Army accused of murdering grandparents in Chester County, arrested in Germany - NewsBreak

 RICHBURG, S.C.
 (FOX 46 CHARLOTTE) – A Columbia man serving in the U.S. Army is charged with the murders of his grandparents in Chester County in June 2020, according to the Chester County Sheriff’s Office.

-Authorities accused 24-year-old Gene Alexzander Scott of shooting and killing Gene Rogers, 61, and Billie Rogers, 78, “on our around” June 20, 2020.
+Authorities accused 24-year-old Gene Alexzander Scott of shooting and killing Gene Rogers, 61, and Billie Rogers, 78, “on or around” June 20, 2020.

 Deputies discovered the two bodies on Doe Street in Richburg on Father’s Day last year.